I See You There

-Pop a few in your mouth too, because not only are these babies loaded with high quality protein and helpful when it comes to healing digestive disorders, they’re also rich in an essential nutrient for gorgeous skin, lustrous hair, and strong nails – collagen!
-The amino acids which increase your metabolism and help balance your hormones?
-Well, they’re just the icing on top!
+Pop a few in your mouth too, because not only are these babies loaded with glycine and proline, which are helpful for healing digestive issues.
+They’re also rich in an essential nutrient for gorgeous skin, lustrous hair, and strong nails – collagen!

 Big high five to Chelsey Mark, whose comment on my a thread in my Facebook page inspired this recipe.
 Thanks Chelsey!

-- Additional flavoring - I like to use ½ teaspoon citrus zest, ½ teaspoon lemon extract OR a few drops of food grade lemon/orange oil.
-Makes the flavor much better/stronger.
+- ½ tsp citrus zest (½ teaspoon lemon extract OR 5 drops food grade lemon/orange essential oil.
+Makes the flavor much better/stronger)

 - Whisk lemon/lime juice, honey and gelatin in a sauce pan until there are no lumps.

 - Heat over low heat until it's nice and melty, stirring constantly.